Ledinski Vrh (2108 m) is an approachable peak in the Kamnik-Savinja Alps, located on the border between Austria and Slovenia.

 As you progress, you’ll come to a few marked intersections (signed on boulders).
 Always head in the direction of Kranjska koča na Ledinah and Savinjsko Sedlo.

-The trail crosses scree slopes and steeply ascends through some tight passages to the Savinjsko Sedlo, which is also the Austrian-Slovenian border.
+The trail crosses scree slopes and steeply ascends through some tight channels to the Savinjsko Sedlo, which lies on the Austrian-Slovenian border.

 Savinjsko Sedlo – Jezersko Sedlo – Ledinski Vrh (30 minutes)